koeberlin/Latin-Character-Sets/README.md

 There’s nothing extended about what’s most often referred to as *Latin Extended*.
 *Latin S* is a new approach to a handy base character set that doesn’t take much more effort, but has a rather big impact on language support.

+Here’s a closer look at it: [Designing Latin S](https://github.com/koeberlin/Designing-Latin-S)

 Compared to the common practice, it

 * requires ≈80 additional glyphs (most of which are composites of existing glyphs though, such as Ẽǒʼ).